allfed/allfed-integrated-model/README.md

 allfed-integrated-model
 ==============================

-An integrated economic model for resilient foods
+An integrated economic+food supply model for resilient foods in nuclear winter

 # Run the model